 But the key here is variety.
 Enough different options for us to keep that stimulation working.

 If we have enough variety of activity that can help regulate our sleep patterns, which can become irregular if we are experiencing depression.
 After a busy day, we can become naturally tired in the evenings, which means our minds and bodies are ready for the natural rest that sleep provides.
 If our mind has been suitably stimulated by our activities, then it is more likely to naturally switch off when we are tired and allow for restful sleep.
 Sufficient sleep will then allow us to feel rested and ready to focus to give our best and get maximum fulfilment again the following day.

 Sometimes we need help getting to that stage where we can develop enough activity in our lives.
 We can work with our GP to use appropriate medication to reduce the effects of depression.
 We can seek counselling, which can help us to process the reasons for feeling depressed.
 Many different types of counselling exist and are suitable for different needs, but Cognitive Behavioural Therapy (CBT) techniques can be especially helpful in dealing with depression.
 They can help us explore our thought patterns and adjust those which may be having a negative or counter-productive effect on us.

 Talking, whether through therapy, peer support groups or just chatting with friends or family, can be very useful.
 This can help relieve the burden of thoughts or feelings we have been building up and can help us start to take back control of shaping how we want our lives to develop.

-If we feel that we have developed or at risk of developing substance addictions, then A Residential Rehab is a safe place where you can have a medical detox along with intensive counselling and psychotherapy.
+If we feel that we have developed or are at risk of developing substance addictions, then A Residential Rehab is a safe place where you can have a medical detox along with intensive counselling and psychotherapy.
 It will include all of the above-mentioned therapies and more.
 To find out if residential rehab is the right option for you, please call 0203 955 7700.